 Japanese Katakana, Hiragana, and Kanji

 Transliteration goes beyond character set mapping, which is a mapping between different numeric representations of a character.
-A language such as Japanese, with Katakana, Hiragana, and Kanji characters, has sounds with no direct representation in the English language.
-However, each Japanese character has an associated sound that can be approximated phonetically in Latin characters.
+A language such as Japanese with the Katakana, Hiragana, and Kanji characters has no direct representation in the English language.
+However, each Japanese character has a certain associated sound that can be approximated using phonetic Latin characters.

-The following table shows transliteration of sample characters from different character sets:
+Multiple transliteration schemes are available for different languages.
+The following table shows transliteration of characters from different languages: